gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 ### Mailchimp

 Mailchimp retired its [Classic Automation Builder](https://www.mavlers.com/blog/mailchimp-classic-automation-retiring/) on June 1, 2025.
-All workflows now run in **Customer Journey Builder**, which uses three component types: **Triggers** (events that add a contact to a flow), **Rules** (conditional path branching), and **Actions** (send email, send SMS, add tag, update field, send to integration).
+All workflows now run in what Mailchimp calls **Marketing Automation Flows** the same feature, rebranded from Customer Journey Builder (CJB) in June 2025, so both names refer to identical functionality.
+It uses three component types: **Triggers** (events that add a contact to a flow), **Rules** (conditional path branching), and **Actions** (send email, send SMS, add tag, update field, send to integration).
 Pre-built journey templates cover welcome series, abandoned cart, post-purchase, win-back, and date-based campaigns.
 Standard and Premium plans add Intuit Assist content suggestions and predictive targeting (purchase likelihood, customer lifetime value) on connected stores.

 **Strengths:** large template gallery for common e-commerce and lifecycle journeys, native SMS action inside flows, AI content suggestions on paid plans, predictive segmentation on Standard and Premium.

-**Trade-offs:** Customer Journey Builder is paid-only.
+**Trade-offs:** Marketing Automation Flows is paid-only.
 Free plan has had no multi-step automation since June 2025.
+Standard-tier flows are capped at 200 journey points per automation.
 A/B testing inside flows requires Standard or higher.
 Predictive features require Standard or Premium and a connected store.

 ### BlueFox Email

 BlueFox Email's [automation builder](https://bluefox.email/docs/projects/automations) is available on every plan including the free tier.
-Trigger types: **Contact Added**, **Contact Updated** (with from/to property conditions), **Enter Segment**, **Leave Segment**.
-Node types: **Send Email**, **Notify** (send to a list or specific addresses rather than the flowing contact), **Timer**, **Audience Filter** (property, segment, or email activity), **Branching** with **Condition** nodes (multi-path), **Set Value** (update a contact property mid-flow), **Manage Tags** (add/remove tags), **Complete** (defined exit). **Exit Criteria** lets contacts leave the flow early based on property, segment, or email activity.
+Trigger types: **Contact Added**, **Contact Updated** (with from/to property conditions), **Enter Segment**, **Leave Segment**, and **Time Based** (runs on a recurring schedule daily, weekdays, weekly, monthly, or monthly-on-the-nth-day against a whole subscriber list rather than firing off a single contact event).
+Node types: **Send Email**, **Notify** (send to a list or specific addresses rather than the flowing contact), **Timer**, **Audience Filter** (property, segment, or email activity), **Branching** with **Condition** nodes (multi-path), **Set Value** (update a contact property mid-flow), **Manage Tags** (add/remove tags), **Webhook** (fire an HTTP request to an external URL mid-flow, optionally carrying the running contact's data), and **Complete** (defined exit). **Exit Criteria** lets contacts leave the flow early based on property, segment, or email activity.
 Running flows can be updated and applied to upcoming-only or upcoming-and-in-progress contacts.

-**Strengths:** all automation features on every plan, segment-based triggers, mid-flow contact property updates, email-activity-based branching (specific-link click matching), live editing of running flows.
+**Strengths:** all automation features on every plan, segment-based and schedule-based triggers, mid-flow contact property updates, email-activity-based branching (specific-link click matching), an in-flow webhook node for pushing activity to external systems, live editing of running flows.

 **Trade-offs:** no SMS action, no AI content suggestions, no predictive targeting, fewer pre-built journey templates, no native e-commerce triggers (no abandoned cart, no purchase events).
-Those have to be wired via the API or Zapier.
+Those have to be wired via the API, the Webhook node, or Zapier.

 <Automation
   class="mt-6"